One of my clients was looking to improve the order form for one of their signature products.

 A tall order for an order form, I know.
 Yet, I’ve seen one that works amazingly well.

-Amy Porterfield had a launch for her Webinars That Convert program not too long ago.
-Her launch is over, but I grabbed a screenshot of the order form so I could share it with you.
+Amy Porterfield had a launch for her Webinars That Convert program a while back.
+I grabbed a screenshot of the order form so I could share it with you.
 Here’s a link to the full screenshot:

-Amy and her designer(s) had incorporated subtle psychological tactics throughout the order form.
-I’m not sure if they did it consciously, but here is what I noticed and why I think it works.
+Amy and her designer(s) incorporated subtle psychological strategies throughout the order form.
+I’m not sure if they did it consciously, but here is what I noticed and why it works.

 What do you think?
 See anything I missed?